cloudmesh-community/book/chapters/rest/rest-spec.md

 According to the current OAS 3.0, supported authentication methods are,

-* HTTP authentication: Basic, Bearer, and so on.
+* HTTP authentication: Basic, Bearer, and others.
 * API key as a header or query parameter or in cookies
 * OAuth2
 * OpenID Connect Discovery